bishworup002/Asignment2/README.md

 This project demonstrates the implementation of a responsive webpage using HTML5, CSS3, and JavaScript.
 The UI is designed to be mobile-friendly, ensuring an optimal user experience on both mobile and desktop devices.

-You can view the project on GitHub at the following link: [GitHub Repository](<https://bishworup002.github.io/Asignment2/>)
+You can view the project on GitHub at the following link: [Live](<https://bishworup002.github.io/Asignment2/>)